irisnet/foundation/funding/iris-foundation-tech-grants-program.md

 2. Project links (Website/GitHub).
 3. Description of your company/project.
 4. What and how would you/your project improve the IRISnet ecosystem?
-5. What is your detailed work plan?
+5. What is your detailed work plan? (e.g work period, timeline/work phases, expected results/achievements etc)
 6. How will the improvement that you provide be quantitatively measured?
 7. What kind of resources are being requested?
 8. Any other you want to share.

+Attention: All the projects/tools referred to this program should be open-sourced.

 Thank you for your support to IRISnet!